Skip to main content

 Free accounts can’t reach the MCP server — the OAuth flow returns 401 INSUFFICIENT_TIER.
 You need one of:

 • Pro — sign in with your WorldMonitor account, no key to manage.
-50 tool calls per UTC day.
+50 quota-consuming calls per UTC day.

 Upgrade or generate a key at worldmonitor.app/pro.
 The rest of this guide assumes Claude Desktop + OAuth (the simplest path); if you’d rather paste a wm_… key into a curl script, jump to Server-side curl at the bottom.